Impulse Offer

 This level of security must be maintained throughout the lifespan of an IoT product, from its design to its recycling, including its production and operation.

-How do you support your customers with the “Secure by Design” approach?
+How does LACROIX support your customers with the « Secure by Design » approach?

-Right from the start, we support our customers with risk analysis to fully understand the level of security to be implemented depending on the environment in which the product will operate.
 We then define the hardware architecture solution (electronic, mechanical) and software adapted to our customers’ needs.
 We organize all our practices and processes around cyber security: code reviews, coding rules, crisis management plans, active monitoring of vulnerabilities, etc. These processes allow us to anticipate potential security threats.
 We address cyber security at the entire system level so as not to leave any weak links that could compromise the whole security chain.

 With the production sites of the Electronics activity of LACROIX, we are fully able to support you with the manufacture of your IoT projects.
 We make it possible to connect with your PKI (Public Key Infrastructure), or that of LACROIX if you do not have one, in order to ensure solid authentication of products, right from the onset of factory production.